amanuelproA/trial/README.md

-Check if it is working properly
+Check if it is working properly and commit